UnKnowNModder/Weeb-dl/README.md

 pip install requests beautifulsoup4 Pillow fpdf2 ua-generator
 ```

-You will also need the `enums.py` file in the same directory as your script to import the necessary filter criteria.
+You will also need the `enums.py` file in the same directory as weeb.py to import the necessary filter criteria.

 ***

-## 🚀 Quick Start
+## 📖 Documentation

 Here's a simple example to search for a manga and download the first five chapters as PDFs.